Tahul/vscode-commit-prompt/README.md

-# 💄 vscode-cz-emoji
+# ⛏ vscode-commit-prompt

-Commit faster and cleaner with [cz-emoji](https://github.com/ngryman/cz-emoji) support for VS Code.
+Commit faster and cleaner with [commit-prompt](https://github.com/ngryman/commit-prompt) support for VS Code.

 - ⌨ Commit multiple files without using your mouse once.
-- 💄 Improve your git history with a strong default preset.
+- 💄 Improve your git history with two strong default presets.
 - ⚙ Specify your own questions, types, scopes from a simple config file.
 - ✅ Based on the well known [commitizen](https://github.com/commitizen/cz-cli) and [Conventional Commits](https://www.conventionalcommits.org/).